xndrllyd/replaX/README.md

 	2. Upload the .html file or copy-paste its contents into the according input to replace all of the text nodes from a .csv file.

-	3. Upload the translated .csv file.
+	3. Upload the translated .csv file or copy in the changed texts.

 	4. You are all done!
 	   Copy the output or download the .html file containing the replaced and merged texts.